 Q: I haven’t started a business, but I’d like to.
 What should I do first?

-One of the best things you can do if you are unsure about how to start a business, or what is needed, is to attend our “Start a Business” workshop.
-This workshop is scheduled frequently and offered at our main center or through one of our partners.
-View our Training Calendar for Times and Locations.
+One of the best things you can do if you are unsure about how to start a business, or what is needed, is to attend our “Start Your Business” webinar.
+This webinar is scheduled frequently and offered online.
+View our Training Calendar for Times.

 Q: Do I have to attend a seminar offered by the SBDC before I can receive an individual consulting session?